 Evolve Shaman is a pretty tight list, meaning there is very little room for innovation.
 The deck is basically 25-26 core cards with a few flex spots, which I’ll go over here.

 - Thrall, Deathseer – While Thrall is a very powerful addition to the deck and his effect is irreplaceable, he isn’t totally necessary.
-You can add an additional Devolve or some lists have been running Bonemare.
+You can add Devolve or a second Saronite Chain Gang.

 - Aya Blackpaw – While Aya is extremely powerful and a natural fit for the deck, some people may be looking for a budget option and can find one in Jade Spirit or Jade Chieftain.
 If you don’t mind losing some Jade power, you can look back to the other evolve options listed above.